ljunggren/boozang-docs/README.md

 ### Signing  up / Logging in

 You can sign-up for Boozang from the Boozang homepage at Https://boozang.com.
 The sign-up link will take you to https://ai.boozang.com.
-This is the Boozang application server and this is responsible for communicating with any instances of the Boozang tool, which is running locally on the client-side.
+If you are in Europe or Asia try switching to our European site https://eu.booznag.com.
+These are the Boozang application servers which are responsible for communicating with any instances of the Boozang tool, which is running locally on the client-side.

 This is also where an administrator can maintain different teams and different projects, without having to launch anything client-side.